nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 ### 2.4 Operational Monitoring Services

 Provides methods that can be used by X-Road participants to get operational monitoring information of the security server.
+It requests the data from the local opmonitor service via an SOAP XML request and mediates the SOAP XML response to the caller.

 The component is a proxy addon.

-### 2.5 Operational Monitoring Buffer
+### 2.5 Opmonitor

-The operational monitoring buffer is an in memory circular buffer that mediates operational monitoring data of the proxy to the operational monitoring daemon.
+Opmonitor component collects operational monitoring information such as which services have been called, how many times, what was the size of the response, etc.
+The monitoring data is published via SOAP XML and (optional) JMX interfaces.

-The component is a proxy addon.
+The component is a separate daemon process.

 ### 2.6 Signer